tiefpunkt/DHT22_OneWire/README.md

 ## Circuit
 Just a plain ATtiny25.
 DHT22 connected to pin B1, OneWire Bus connected to B2.

+## OneWire Master
+There's an example Arduino implementation of a OneWire master reading both temperature and humidity, in the directory `MasterExample`.
+It requires the OneWire libary from http://www.pjrc.com/teensy/td_libs_OneWire.html.

 ## License
 Whatever complies with both parts used.
 Probably GPL3 (even if I don't like that one).